growerp/growerp/README.md

 Hotel application:
 - Web:     https://hotel.growerp.org

-When the application is started, create a new company, select demo data or an empty system and look around!
+When the application is started, create a new company, select demo data or an empty system, login and use the password sent by email and look around!
+Provide comments to support@growerp.com

 Documentation available at https://www.growerp.com